 1 Introduction 2

 2 Content 2

-3 Firework Safety 3
+3 Firework Safety 2

 4 Firework Displays 3

-5 Fireworks Regulations 2004 6
+5 Fireworks Regulations 2004 as amended by the Fireworks (Amendment) Regulations 2004 6

+6 The Pyrotechnic Articles (Safety) Regulations 2015.
+6

-6 Selling Fireworks 8
+7 Selling Fireworks 7

-7 Disposal of Fireworks 9
+8 Disposal of Fireworks 7

-8 Storage of Fireworks 10
+9 Storage of Fireworks 8

-9 Bibliography 10
+10 Ribliography Q

 The London Fire Commissioner (the Commissioner) is the fire and rescue authority for London.
-The Commissioner is responsible for enforcing the Regulatory Reform (Fire Safety) Order 2005 (as amended) in London.
+The Commissioner is responsible for enforcing the Regulatory Reform (Fire Safety) Order 2005) (The Order).